-The members of the HR Committee are Isabelle Courville (Chair), Jean Bazin, L. Denis Desautels and Marie-France Poulin.
+The members of the HR Committee as at October 31, 2013 were Jean Bazin (Chair), Isabelle Courville, Marie-France Poulin and Pierre Genest.
 All members are independent within the meaning of Regulation 52-110 on the Audit Committee.
 Each member of the HR Committee has direct experience that is relevant to his/her responsibilities related to executive compensation.

-During fiscal 2012, the HR Committee met 7 times, as compared to 11 times in fiscal 2011.
-The global annual compensation paid to the members of the HR Committee was as follows for fiscal 2012 and 2011:
+During fiscal 2013, the HR Committee met 13 times, as compared to 7 times in fiscal 2012.
+The global annual compensation paid to the members of the HR Committee was as follows for fiscal 2013 and 2012: